jonhoff14/track-and-field_database/README.md

 # Track and field database
 Program that can sort and retrieve track and filed athletes' information from a database.

-Authors: Jonathan Hoff, Devon Lind, Carter Comito
+Authors: Jonathan Hoff, Devon Lind, Carter Comito.